IgorMozetic/nti-suporte-site/novo/wp-content/plugins/betterdocs/README.txt

 ## 🤖 WRITE WITH AI AUTO WRITER ##

-Use the powerful Write With AI feature to quickly generate detailed documentation in a few clicks without any hassle.
+Use the powerful Write With AI feature to quickly generate detailed documentation & FAQs in a few clicks without any hassle.

 ## 🚀 DOCS ARCHIVE TEMPLATE WITH ELEMENTOR ##